SmartterHealth/Virtual-Rounding/v1/README.md

 _Version: 1.1
 Updated 4/8/2020_

-For deployment assistance, questions or comments, please fill out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6mlTNdIzWRKq7zcu5h9FqNUMVoxSU0yS0hCSVhKMkxRREZaVE1IRU8wVy4u).
+For Microsoft customers with deployment assistance, questions or comments, please fill out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6mlTNdIzWRKq7zcu5h9FqNUMVoxSU0yS0hCSVhKMkxRREZaVE1IRU8wVy4u).
 Someone from Microsoft will reach out as soon as possible.
+If you are a Microsoft Partner, please reach out to your partner team to connect with us.
+The form is for customers only.

 ## Changelog
 ### Version 1.1